4: The Chalk

 Cretaceous Earth |

-It's origins are described in the first two posts in my 'Deep Past' series; Links: 'From Hell to High Water' and 'Coming Up For Air'.
-It crops up again in my musings on local stone.
-Mud
+Its origins are described in the first two posts in my 'Deep Past' series; Links: 'From Hell to High Water' and 'Coming Up For Air'.

 A short reprise.
-The white chalk of the downland has its origins at the bottom of an ancient sea at around the latitude of what is now North Africa.
-It was a long way from land and as deep as the scarps hills are now high.
+The chalk was formed at the bottom of an ancient sea at around the same latitude where you now find North Africa.
 Sharks swam in it, crabs scuttled along the bed and coiled carnivorous cephalopods called ammonites floated about.

-Throughout and at the bottom of the food chain, then as now, were clouds of microscopic plankton called coccolithophores who, for reasons that are not clear but probably hinge around a victim mentality, enclosed themselves in a shell of calcium carbonate.
-When they died their skeletal remains fossilised and sank in clouds, ending up as a white ooze on the sea bed which, under its own weight and the water above it, was compressed into what is now the chalk.
-Other rocks started life in a similar way and chalk is actually a variant of limestone.
-What makes it different and unique is its purity.
+At the bottom of the food chain, then as now, were clouds of microscopic plankton called coccolithophores who, for reasons that are not clear but probably hinge around a victim mentality, enclosed themselves in a shell of calcium carbonate.
+When they died their skeletal remains sank in clouds, fossilising and ending up as a white ooze on the sea bed which, under its own weight and the water above it, was compressed into what became chalk.
+Chalk is actually a variant of limestone.
+What makes it different and unique is its purity, resulting from its origin in deeper water and farther from land.

 As soon as movements in the Earth's crust hoisted the chalk out of the ocean to become land, it started to be ground down by river, rainwater, wind and ice.
-This grinding is why they are usually gently rounded rather than rocky and jagged.
+This grinding is why the glaciers that came later found it easy to scrape a lot of it off and the hills are usually gently rounded rather than rocky and jagged.

 Coccoliths under a microscope |